Stop Fighting With IDEs.

 - AI-Powered, Privacy-First: Local AI code assistance that respects your privacy.
 What happens on your Mac, stays on your Mac.
 Learn about our privacy commitment.

 - Built for Focus: Clean native macOS interface without the IDE bloat.
-Just you and your Swift or Python code.
+Just you and your code.

 And So Much More